That Great 70s Slide Night!

 No girls in yoga pants standing on their heads outside Hindu temples.

-There were definitely no selfies of any kind.
+There were definitely no selfies.

 What happened to The Great 70s Slide Night?
 Why didn’t it become The Great Slide Night of The 80s or The 90s?